 Pro Tip!
 Lead with recommendations, not methodology.
 Stakeholders care most about what to do next, so put the "so what" at the front.

-Presenting the study overview
+How to write the study overview section

 The study overview is where you set the stage for everything that follows.
 Before stakeholders can trust your findings, they need to understand why the research happened, who was behind it, and how it was conducted.